 You might be familiar with the popular small business payment gateway company, Square.
 Well they also offer a product called Cash App, which is a peer to peer payment platform similar to PayPal or Venmo.
 In particular, Square's Cash App has a unique benefit that allows you to also invest in the stock market.

 You can choose from hundreds of stocks, and invest based on dollar amounts rather than the number of shares, all for free.
-Here is a detailed review of Cash App Invest.
+I'll lay out the details in this Cash App investing review to help you determine whether it's right for you or not.

 What Is Cash App?